ask53/openVoltam/README.md

 # openVoltam
+-- THIS IS IN PROGRESS AND DOES NOT YET WORK TO RUN AN ANALYSIS.--

 Open source software for running voltammetry and analyzing results.
 Designed to work with the RodeoStat from IO Rodeo, https://iorodeo.com/pages/rodeostat

 ## Installation